Amruta08/NFT-Marketplace-Website/README.md

    <img src="./readme/30.png" />
 <br/>

-3. Click on the buy button to purchase the NFT
+3. Go to the My NFT's section and click on the buy button to purchase the NFT
    <img src="./readme/31.png" />
 <br/>